-Draft regulations and accompanying statutory guidance were published for consultation on 27 January 2021 and, subject to completion of the consultation, are expected to be laid in Parliament in June, to take effect from 1 October 20211.
+On the 8 June 2021, the DWP published its response to its January consultation "Taking action on climate risk: improving governance and reporting by Occupational Pension Schemes" (see our Alert) together with revised draft regulations and draft statutory guidance.
+The final regulations were approved by parliament in July 2021 and are due to come into force on 1 October 2021, with larger schemes being the first to comply1.
 To help trustees do this, and consider what actions would be appropriate in their own scheme's circumstances, the PCRIG has published guidance for trustees on the integration of climate risk into decision-making.
 Sackers is proud to have led the development of this cross-industry guidance.
+In addition, on 5 July 2021, TPR published its own consultation on its approach to the new regulations and proposed guidance for trustees.